OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-scheduled-payments.md

 #### StatusCode

-The international-scheduled-payments - payment-details must have one of the following PaymentStatusCode code-set enumerations:
+The international-scheduled-payments - payment-details must have one of the following ExternalPaymentTransactionStatus1Code code-set enumerations (for more information see `ExternalPaymentTransactionStatus1Code` [here](https://github.com/OpenBankingUK/External_Interal_CodeSets)) :

 | StatusCode |
 | ------ |